-There isn’t a formula or book you can read that gives you step-by-step instructions on how to create buy-in.
-Getting buy-in has many different layers and some challenges to consider because you’re dealing with the human element.
+There isn’t a formula or book on effective coaching you can read that gives you step-by-step instructions on how to create buy-in.
+Having coaching conversations to create buy-in has many different layers and some challenges to consider because you’re dealing with the human element.
 Specifically at the high school level you’ll have to convince parents, administration, coaches and athletes to commit 100% to what you’re offering as a strength coach, athletic trainer, or a sports coach.
-Here are some characteristics of a coach that helps create buy-in.
+Here are coaching tips that help create buy-in.

 As a coach/leader understanding yourself is one of the most important factors when you’re wanting to create buy-in.
 Brett Bartholomew says it perfectly here: